 Here is information about my books and training projects.
 I appreciate your support when purchasing copies.
 It helps pay the mortgage and allows me to continue what I’m doing.
 I always appreciate user reviews on appropriate sites like Amazon, as well as word of mouth recommendations.
 If I’m speaking at a conference or user group meeting, I’m more than happy to sign whatever you put in front of me.

-In addition to the material here, I would also love to come do PowerShell training for you and your organization.
-I think you’ll need to set aside at least 3 days, and a full week is even better especially if you want to dig into Desired State Configuration (DSC).
-Course material is drawn from my books and can be customized to meet any special needs you might have.
-If it makes any difference, in addition to being a PowerShell MVP I was a Microsoft Certified Trainer for 13 years.
-If you are interested, please drop me a line.
+In addition to the material on this page, I would also love to come do PowerShell training for you and your organization.
+I think you’ll need to set aside at least 3 days for any sort of fundamentals class.
+Most of my clients find 5 days is even better, especially if you want to dig into Desired State Configuration (DSC) at all.